 Pu-erh tea is a variety of tea made in the Lancang River region in the southern and western parts of Yunnan province.
-It uses large, fresh leaves from tea trees (camellia sinensis assamica), and is sun dried and typically compressed to cake and brick shapes and stored for a period of time.
+It uses large, fresh leaves from tea trees (camellia sinensis assamica), and is sun-dried and typically compressed to cake and bricks and can be stored for a long time.

-Pu-erh tea can be divided into two categories: Raw (or Sheng) Pu-erh, and ripe (or Shu) Pu-erh.
 Both types are made from the same sort of tea trees.
-Raw Pu-erh is made from sun dried large tea leaves and pressed into cakes, tuocha and bricks, it ages slowly and naturally within time.
-Ripe Pu-erh is made from sun dried large tea leaves, and goes through a process of expedited fermentation and then pressed to different shapes.
-Raw Pu-erh’s tea leaf is dark green, the tea water is bright yellow-green.
-Ripe Pu-erh's tea leaves are dark brown, and the tea water is bright maroon resembles the color of red wine.
+Raw Pu-erh is made from sun dried large tea leaves and pressed into cakes, tuocha, and bricks.
+It ages slowly and naturally within time.
+Ripe Pu-erh is made from sun dried large tea leaves, and goes through fermentation and then pressed to different shapes.
+Raw Pu-erh’s tea leaf is dark green and its tea water is bright yellow-orange.
+Ripe Pu-erh's tea leaves are dark brown with bright maroon tea water that resembles the color of red wine.

 - How do I brew Pu-erh tea?